kubeflow/website/content/docs/components/hyperparameter-tuning/overview.md

 ## Neural architecture search

-You can use *neural architecture search* (NAS) technology to design your artificial neural network, with a goal of maximizing the predictive accuracy and performance of your model.
+In addition to hyperparameter tuning, Katib offers a *neural architecture search* (NAS) feature.
+You can use the NAS to design your artificial neural network, with a goal of maximizing the predictive accuracy and performance of your model.